 'Parent' as set out in Section 576 of the Education Act 1996, defines parent to include: natural parents, whether they are married or not; any person or body who has parental responsibility for a child (as defined by the Children Act 1989) and; any person who, although not a natural parent, has care of a child.
 Having care of a child means a person with whom a child lives and who looks after a child, irrespective of what their relationship is with said child.

-All requests must be completed on this form; letters will not be accepted and a form must be completed by ALL ADULTS WITH PARENTAL RESPONSIBILITY.
-This form should be returned to the Attendance Officer at least 15 school days before the start of the absence.
+All requests must be completed on this form; letters will not be accepted.
+This form should be returned to the Attendance Office at least 15 school days before the start of the absence.